Tonzium/Reaction-time-game/README.md

 Game README Description
 Overview

-Welcome to our quick-response keyboard game, a thrilling and engaging way to test your reflexes and typing speed!
+Welcome to reaction time keyboard game, a thrilling and engaging way to test your reflexes!
 In this game, players are challenged to press specified keys within a set timeframe to earn points.
 As you progress, the game becomes more challenging, requiring quicker responses to continue accumulating points.
-Whether you're looking to improve your typing skills or just searching for a fun way to pass the time, this game offers an exciting experience for all.
+Whether you're looking to improve your typing skills or just searching for a fun way to pass the time, this game offers an exciting experience.

 Features